-Strawberry Rhubarb Overnight Oats Recipe — A healthy spring-inspired and make-ahead breakfast.
-Perfect for busy mornings!
+Strawberry Rhubarb Overnight Oats Recipe — A healthy spring-inspired and make-ahead breakfast for busy mornings.
+The warm fruit compote topping is what makes this!

 And because you prep them the night before, in a hipster-approved mason jar, they’re ready to go even if your coffee-deprived, snooze-buttoned, bed-hair-don’t-care self ain’t quite ready to take on the Monday world yet.